Design, installation and maintenance of security camera systems (CCTV)

 - screen (display device).

-We recommend the WiFi solution only if you need a camera at a place where the conditions are not in place to build a more stable and reliable wired solution.
+We recommend the WiFi solution only if you need surveillance at a place where the conditions do not allow building a more stable and reliable wired solution (eg., lack of infrastructure).

 Almost all cameras can provide a useful image during the night thanks to infrared lighting.

 Classic infrared-LED cameras that illuminate the area in a patch can now be said to be obsolete.
 MOre modern ExIR LED cameras illuminate the entire viewing angle with a fraction of the LED number (while thr old cameras had 36 LEDs, the current ones have 2).

 Classic infrared-LED cameras are slightly cheaper, but we recommend ExIR LED cameras, especially if receiving the best possible night camera image is important.